A group of Teddy Boys admire the passing Teddy Girls on Clapham Common 1954.

 A photograph some very smart 1970's Teddy Boys taken in Chelmsford, Essex, circa 1973/74 left to right: Tony Stutely, Maurice Stutely, Steve Barnes and Jerry Rock RIP.

-As the 1960's turned into the 1970's there was a genuine nationwide revival of the Teddy Boys, with some being the sons of the originals who had grown up with the style and the music.
+As the 1960's turned into the 1970's there continued to be a genuine nationwide revival of the Teddy Boys, with some being the sons of the originals who had grown up with the style and the music.
 However, the vast majority were simply teenagers who did not want to adopt the other styles that were popular at the time.
-Another reason was the increase in popularity of Rock n Roll music and the emerging interest in Rockabilly music and as a result, a number of Rock n Roll Clubs opened up and their patronage swelled.
+Another reason was the increase in popularity of Rock 'n' Roll music and the emerging interest in Rockabilly music and as a result, a number of Rock n Roll Clubs opened up and their patronage swelled.
 This consequently fueled a big increase to the ranks of the Teddy Boys.

 Although the resurgence in Rock n Roll music during the late 1960's and early 1970's was initially focused at traditional Rock n Roll, Rockabilly music gradually became the music of the 1970's Teds.
 In the 1950's Rockabilly had been included as part of mainstream Rock n Roll with records like Carl Perkins Blue Suede Shoes and some of the early Elvis Presley Sun Records such as I Don't Care if The Sun Don't Shine and That's Alright Mama.
 However few people had ever heard of American artists such as Charlie Feathers, Mac Curtis and Sonny Burgess in Britain.
 During the 1960's, people like Breathless Dan Coffey had made visits over to the states and brought back these records back to Britain.
 As time went on Rockabilly music gained ground and the British label, Charley Records bought up many of the rights of these Rockabilly records and re-issued them to good effect.

 Due to the resurgence of interest in the Teddy Boy style in the early 1970's; the look was taken up by fashion designers, Vivienne Westwood and Malcolm McLaren through their shop 'Let it Rock' on London's Kings Road.
+They produced many "off the peg" Drapes for sale.
 However this was to be short lived and as with all fashion designers, they soon moved on to other styles such as the Punk Rocker styles.
 Malcolm McLaren in fact went on to manage the Sex Pistols punk rocker band and therefore these people could never have gained acceptance within the Teddy Boy movement as clearly they were simply opportunists cashing in on a style and therefore have to be discounted as far as the evolvement of the Teddy Boys are concerned.
 The Teddy Boys were then left with their traditional tailors who continued to produce their suits.
 The 1970's Teds had adopted many aspects of the 1950s style however with a large glam rock influence, including louder colours for drape jackets, brothel creepers and socks.